rebelsky/sams-assorted-musings-reflections/random-stuff-2017-08-20.md

 [6] Those went to the high school.

+[7] "huge" = 24"x18"x18" or so.
+Bought on clearance at OfficeMax.
+I love pencils, but I'll never use that many.

-[7] Those went to academic advising.
+[8] Those went to academic advising.

-[8] I hate reading old 'blog posts that say things like "Ask by September 1 and I'll send you X."  I get all excited, and then deep down in the post I discover that it's two years old.
+[9] I hate reading old 'blog posts that say things like "Ask by September 1 and I'll send you X."  I get all excited, and then deep down in the post I discover that it's two years old.
 So I'm including the year explicitly.

-[9] Almost certainly more than five years.
+[10] Almost certainly more than five years.

-[10] I know what you're thinking: "They've almost certainly been in his lab long enough that he should just throw them out or recycle them."
+[11] I know what you're thinking: "They've almost certainly been in his lab long enough that he should just throw them out or recycle them."
 But I find gems every time I go through a box.
 I also have an obligation to shred some contents in each box.

 ---

-*Version 1.0 of 2017-08-20.*
+*Version 1.0.1 of 2017-08-20.*